Damselflies of the Southwest (Zygoptera)

 Weak fliers, usually found not too far from water.

-males have a bump (genitalia) under their 2nd abdominal segment and four terminal abdominal appendages.
+Males have a bump (genitalia) under their 2nd abdominal segment and four terminal abdominal appendages.

 Damselflies lay their eggs directly into vegetation.